Bathymetric Surveying Using Acoustic Methods

 Client: Auckland Council

-PDP was engaged by Auckland Council to develop and test a methodology to assess the accumulation of sediments within stormwater treatment ponds in the Auckland region.
-As the Auckland Council owns and manages around 350 wet ponds within the region, the chosen methodology needed to be reliable and cost effective.
+We were engaged by Auckland Council to develop and test a methodology to assess the accumulation of sediments within stormwater treatment ponds in the Auckland region.
+As the Auckland Council owns and manages around 350 wet ponds within the region, the chosen methodology needed to be reliable and cost-effective.

 - Methodology development and testing